xGabrielR/Olist-Price-Elasticity/README.md

 The main objective is to build a end-to-end re-train price elasticity solution to follow price variation over multiple weeks and give a business user a tool to compare price elasticity between weeks and products.

 <img src="assets/price_x_demand.gif">

+With this solution, the end user can track and compare price elasticity solution and audity machine learning model versions in weekly over weekly perspective.

 ## 6.0.
 Next Steps